-Here are just 30 of our favorite catchphrases from the long and rich history of reality television.
+Here are just 30 of our favorite funny catchphrases from the long and rich history of reality television.
 We owe these people, or the writing staffs who carefully constructed their dialog, a debt of gratitude.
 They made our lives a little better, or at least more ridiculous.
-And if you love reading about the bizarre life of celebs, check out The 50 Craziest Celebrity Quirks.

 "I don't know, dawg, it sounded a little pitchy."
 (American Idol)

-We’re still pretty sure that Idol host Randy Jackson was making it up as he went along—by “pitchy” wasn’t he really saying “just sing it better?”—but he’ll always be our number one dawg.
-And for more funny sayings, here are the 25 All-Time Greatest One-Liners by Politicians.
+We're still pretty sure that American Idol host Randy Jackson was making it up as he went along—by "pitchy" wasn't he really saying "just sing it better?"—but he'll always be our number one dawg.

 "Welcome to flavortown!"
 (Diners, Drive-Ins, and Dives)